isadpc/Inflammatome/README.md

 # Inflammatome Analysis Codebase

-This repository contains the R code, data, and scripts for reproducing the analyses described in the paper **"[Your Paper Title Here]"**.
+This repository contains the R code, data, and scripts for reproducing the analyses described in the paper **"The inflammatome: a meta-analysis of human genes regulated during inflammation"**.
 The repository is organized to allow seamless execution of all analyses, from data preprocessing to figure generation.

 ---